Frees/idea-plugin-external-libraries-folding/README.md

-# Dependency Folding Plugin for IntelliJ IDEA
+# External Lib Folding Plugin for IntelliJ IDEA

 ## Overview
-The Dependency Folding plugin transforms the flat list in the External Libraries section of IntelliJ IDEA's Project View into a hierarchical tree structure.
+The External Lib Folding plugin transforms the flat list in the External Libraries section of IntelliJ IDEA's Project View into a hierarchical tree structure.
 It organizes external dependencies by grouping them according to their source and package, making it easier to navigate and understand your project's dependencies.

 ## Problem Statement
 By default, IntelliJ IDEA displays external libraries as a flat list in the Project View, which can become unwieldy and difficult to navigate in projects with many dependencies.
 This plugin addresses this issue by providing a more organized, tree-based view.